tinygo-org/tinygo-site/README.md

     cd tinygo-site

-Install the "Docsy" theme:

-    git submodule update --init --recursive

-Now you should be able to run the site locally:
+You are now able to run the site locally, "Docsy" theme will be automatically downloaded as module:

     hugo serve